“Watch out for the terrible twos!” they say.

 Right.
 Excellent qualities, that are hard to parent.

 Knowing this and helping them develop their imagination is an essential tool.
-It can really help you with three-year-olds.
+It can really help you when dealing with 3 year old behavior.

 It is good that they want to do things for themselves… they just also need to understand that sometimes it’s out of their control.